 The rights provided to copyright holders under the Copyright Act are exclusive, meaning they give the holder the exclusive right to make, reproduce, and distribute copies of the work, prepare derivative works, as well as perform or display the work publicly.
 However, there are some exceptions under Copyright law that allow works to be used without violating these exclusive rights.
 These exceptions include, among others:

 Additional exceptions not discussed here include the statutory exception for libraries and archives as well as where necessary to ensure access for those with disabilities.
 Many works have also been dedicated to the “public domain,” meaning that they may be used without violating a copyright holder’s rights.
-Campuses should consult with University Counsel to determine whether a copyright exception applies.
+Campuses should consult with the Office of Research, a Technology Transfer Office, library or University Counsel to determine whether a copyright exception applies.
+Auxiliaries should consult with their appropriate auxiliary resources.

 The Copyright Act includes a face-to-face teaching exemption, which allows instructors to